nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.
   \
   Use case ends.
+* 3a.
+Mass Linkers detects an incorrect phone number in the entered command.
+    * 3a1.
+Mass Linkers warns the user that the phone number is incorrect.
+      \
+      Use case resumes from step 4.

-* 4a.
+* 3b.
 The specified batchmate is not found.
-    * 4a1.
-Mass Linkers detects an error in specified batchmate (non valid index).
+    * 3b1.
+Mass Linkers detects an error in specified batchmate (invalid index).
-    * 4a2.
+    * 3b2.
 Mass Linkers requests for a valid batchmate.
-    * Step 4a1 is repeated until a valid index is given. \
+    * Steps 3b1-3b2 are repeated until a valid index is given.
+      \
-      Use case resumes from step 3.
+      Use case resumes from step 4.

 * *a.
 At any time, Student chooses to close Mass Linkers.
     * a1.
 Mass Linkers updates the storage file.